Subtle body: Post-theosophists

 The later theosophical arrangement was taken up by Alice Bailey, and from there found its way into the New Age worldview and the human aura.
 Other authors treated the subtle body in varying ways.
-Max Heindel divided the subtle body into the Vital Body made of Ether; the Desire body, related to the Astral plane; and the Mental body.
-Barbara Brennan's account of the subtle bodies in her books Hands of Light and Light Emerging refers to the subtle bodies as "layers" in the "Human Energy Field" or aura.
+Max Heindel divided the subtle body into the vital body made of Ether; the desire body, related to the astral plane; and the mental body.
+Barbara Brennan's account of the subtle bodies in her books Hands of Light and Light Emerging refers to the subtle bodies as "layers" in the "human energy field" or aura.

 Fourth Way

-Subtle bodies are found in the "Fourth Way" teachings of Gurdjieff and Ouspensky, which claim that one can create a subtle body, and hence achieve post-mortem immortality, through spiritual or yogic exercises.
+Subtle bodies are found in the "Fourth Way" teachings of Gurdjieff and Ouspensky, who write that one can create a subtle body, and hence achieve post-mortem immortality, through spiritual or yogic exercises.
 The "soul" in these systems is not something one is born with, but developed through esoteric practice to acquire complete understanding and to perfect the self.
 According to the historian Bernice Rosenthal, "In Gurdjieff's cosmology our nature is tripartite and is composed of the physical (planetary), emotional (astral) and mental (spiritual) bodies; in each person one of these three bodies ultimately achieves dominance."
-The ultimate task of the fourth way teachings is to harmoniously develop the four bodies into a single way.
+The "divine body" represents a fourth way, and the ultimate task of the teachings is to harmoniously develop the four ways into a single way.